 Long hold times.
 Unresponsive emails.
 Getting caught in an endless, unhelpful customer service loop.

-What to do about it: Like any business partner, evaluate the insurance agency:
+What to do about it: Like any business partner, evaluate the insurance agency and ask yourself:

-- Do they seem reputable, and have a network of well-known commercial carriers?
+- Do they seem reputable, and do they have a network of well-known commercial carriers?

 - Are they knowledgeable about the insurance products they offer?